-In this Ask an Admin, I’ll explain what User Principal Name (UPN) suffixes are and how to add them to your Active Directory infrastructure.
-UPN suffixes form part of Active Directory (AD) logon names.
+In this Ask an Admin, I’ll explain how to add UPN suffixes to Active Directory and how UPN suffixes form part of Active Directory (AD) logon names.
 For example, if your logon name is [email protected], the part of the name to the right of the ampersand is known as the UPN suffix (so, in this case ad.contoso.com).

 Editor’s Note: If you need a quick primer on what UPN is from a Microsoft perspective, an article about UPN on the Windows Developer Network elaborates: